University of Exeter Business School

-The University of Exeter Business School is a business school founded by the University of Exeter in 2008, it is located on the university's Streatham Campus within the city of Exeter.
+The University of Exeter Business School is the business school of the University of Exeter in England.
+Founded in 2008, it is located on the university's Streatham Campus within the city of Exeter.
+The school possess the Triple Crown Accreditation from AACSB, AMBA and EQUIS.

 The School offers undergraduate BSc and postgraduate degrees in business, economics, marketing, finance, accounting and management programmes.
 The school offers the Exeter MBA which focuses on sustainability, a dedicated Master in Management programme and specialised MSc degrees, as well as MRes and PhD research programmes.
-The school possess the Triple Crown Accreditation from AACSB, AMBA and EQUIS.

 History

 The university offered its first MBA in 1988 with the formation of the Centre for Management Studies.
 In 1998 the University of Exeter Business School was launched with the Departments of Management, Economics, Accounting and Finance merged.
 At the time of its formation, the Business School employed 38 full-time academics, by 2013 this number had risen to over 200.